nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 2.15 Editing the Data File

-[EduTuTu](#edututu) data is saved automatically as a [JSON](#json-file) file at `[JAR file location]/data/addressbook.json`.
+[EduTuTu](#edututu) data is saved automatically as a [JSON](#json-file) file at `[JAR file location]/data/EduTuTu.json`.
 Advanced users can modify data directly by editing that file.

 > **Caution:**
 > - If your changes to the data file make its format invalid, EduTuTu will discard all data and start with an empty data file at the next run.
 It is highly recommended to take a backup of the file before making any edits.
-> - Certain edits can cause EduTuTu to behave in expected ways (e.g., if a value entered is outside the acceptable range).
+> - Certain edits can cause EduTuTu to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Edit the data file only if you are confident in your ability to update it correctly.

 [Back to Table of Contents](#table-of-contents)

 ***

-### 2.16 Saving the Data
+### 2.16 Saving Data

 [EduTuTu](#edututu) data is saved in the hard disk automatically after the execution of any command that modifies the data.
 There is no need for manual saving.